iceablemedia/boldr-lite/readme.txt

 == CHANGELOG ==

+= 1.1.11 =
+September 2nd, 2013
+* Added: Dismissable admin notice warning users who have not set a primary menu (fallback menu is not responsive).

 = 1.1.10 =
 August 23th, 2013
-* Fixed: Thumbnail display for single post causing occasional issue if not resized properly (usually happened when the image were upload while using another theme with different thumbnail size)
+* Fixed: Thumbnail display for single post causing occasional issue if not sized properly (happened when the image were uploaded while using another theme with different thumbnail size)
-Added: de_DE Translation file.
+* Added: de_DE translation files.

 = 1.1.9 =
 August 5th, 2013